Skip Hollandsworth: True crime

 Hollandsworth's true crime writing has been recognized by Byliner, Longform and Best American Crime Writing.

 Hollandsworth was interviewed for the podcast Criminal in their episode "Cowboy Bob" about the bank robber Peggy Jo Tallas.

 Celebrity profiles

 Hollandsworth has written numerous celebrity profiles for Texas Monthly, Glamour, Women's Health and others.
-His subjects have included Farrah Fawcett, Kate Winslet, Brooklyn Decker, Cher, Sandra Bullock, Kelly Clarkson, Tommy Lee Jones, Troy Aikman, and actor Lou Diamond Phillips.
+His subjects have included Farrah Fawcett, Kate Winslet, Brooklyn Decker, Cher, Sandra Bullock, Kelly Clarkson, Tommy Lee Jones, Troy Aikman, and Lou Diamond Phillips.

 Ghostwriter

 A 2010 press release by North Lake College stated that Hollandsworth "regularly works as a ghost writer, producing books and articles for celebrities and other newsmakers.
 Jan Miller, who, in 1998, represented some of Hollandsworth's ghostwriting projects, told the Dallas Business Journal that she "retains ghostwriters like Skip Hollandsworth of Texas Monthly to assist nervous first-timers."

 According to Suzanne Bruring, who worked for Hollandsworth as a transcriptionist from 1998 to 2003, Hollandsworth provided "verbiage as (ghost) author for a Dr. Phil book".